skgames1/stickman-Cannon-Dismount/README.md

-Stickman Cannon Dismounting Privacy Policy
+Stickman Cannon Dismount Privacy Policy

 Last updated: Thu Apr 11, 2023

-This Privacy Policy governs the manner in which Stickman Cannon Dismounting collects, uses, maintains, and discloses information collected from users (each, a “User”) of the Stickman Cannon Dismounting mobile Game.
+This Privacy Policy governs the manner in which Stickman Cannon Dismount collects, uses, maintains, and discloses information collected from users (each, a “User”) of the Stickman Cannon Dismount mobile Game.

 Information Collection and Use